guerillalabs/air-drop/README.md

 Note that the new class is added in addition to the base "block" class.

+## Grids

+Air-Drop includes the excellent csswizardry-grids by Harry Roberts.
+Head over to [the github repo](https://github.com/csswizardry/csswizardry-grids/) for full instructions on usage.

 ## Adding JavaScript Libraries

 To add a new JavaScript library – either home-grown or third-party – you'll want to edit `Gruntfile.js`.
 In the concat task, you'll find something like this: